getify/You-Dont-Know-JS/get-started/ch2.md

 The number `3.141592` is, as you may know, an approximation of mathematical PI to the first six digits.
 Rather than embed such a value, however, you would typically use the predefined `Math.PI` value for that purpose.
 Another variation on numbers is the `bigint` (big-integer) primitive type, which is used for storing arbitrarily large numbers.

 Numbers are most often used in programs for counting steps, such as loop iterations, and accessing information in numeric positions (ie, an array index).
-Object values represent a collection of any various values.
-Arrays are a special subset where the collection is ordered, thus the position of an element (index) is numeric.

-For example, if there was an array called `names`, we could access the element in the second position like this:
+We'll cover arrays/objects in a little bit, but as an example, if there was an array called `names`, we could access the element in its second position like this:

 ```js
 console.log(`My name is ${ names[1] }.`);